Novation and assignment are ways for someone to transfer their interest in a contract to someone else.

 For example: You provide a service to someone and you want to transfer the obligation of providing that service to another person or company.

-Common uses for this agreement would be where a business is sold and the buyer takes on the service contracts of the seller.
+Again, a common use for a service contract novation agreement is where a business is sold and the buyer takes on the service contracts of the seller.
 The service could be in any industry, from a fixed period gardening contract to an on-going IT or website maintenance.
-This agreement changes who is providing the service.
+Novation changes who is providing the service.

 For example: You buy a building or property development that is still under construction and you want the existing contractor to continue work despite the original contract being between the contractor and the seller.

-Our assignment agreement can be used for most assignments (exceptions given below).
+Our standard assignment agreement can be used for most assignments (exceptions given below).
 It is not specific to circumstances.
-You can find it here: Assignment agreement.

-If you wish to transfer a commercial property lease to another business tenant during the fixed term, Net Lawman offers: Assignment of lease.
+If you wish to transfer a commercial property lease to another business tenant during the fixed term, Net Lawman offers an agreement to assign a lease.

 It is not advisable to assign a residential tenancy agreement.
 We would suggest that you cancel the original agreement and draw up a new agreement with the new tenants.